-39) APPLICATION AND EVALUATION PROCEDURE
+41) APPLICATION AND EVALUATION PROCEDURE

-THDA will evaluate each application to determine if the proposal meets threshold criteria.
-Threshold criteria includes:

-- a) Submission by an eligible applicant of a complete application, including any documentation required to be submitted through THDA's Participant Information Management System (PIMS). - b) Proposal of an eligible activity; proposal of a project that in the opinion of THDA is physically, financially and administratively feasible; proposal of a project that meets the requirements of 24 CFR Parts 91 and 93, as amended. - c) Submission of a 30-Year Proforma demonstrating a need for the NHTF funds. - d) Proposals that will set-aside more than 20% of the units for individuals with disabilities must demonstrate that the project will meet the qualities of settings that are eligible for reimbursement under the Medicaid home and community-based services that were established by the Centers for Medicare and Medicaid Services (CMS) in the final rule dated January 16, 2014:
+- a) THDA will evaluate each application to determine if the proposal meets threshold criteria, including: - 1.
+Submission by an eligible applicant of a complete application, including any documentation required to be submitted through THDA's Grants Management System (GMS). - 2.
+Proposal of an eligible activity; proposal of a project that in the opinion of THDA is physically, financially and administratively feasible; proposal of a project that meets the requirements of 24 CFR Parts 91 and 93, as amended. - 3.
+Submission of a 30-Year Proforma demonstrating a need for the NHTF funds. - 4.
+Proposals that will set-aside more than 20% of the units for individuals with disabilities must demonstrate that the project will meet the qualities of settings that are eligible for reimbursement under the Medicaid home and community-based services that were established by the Centers for Medicare and Medicaid Services (CMS) in the final rule dated January 16, 2014: